eastmallingresearch/Metabarcoding_pipeline/Nematoda workflow.md

 # Nematode workflow

 The 18S primers we use will not produce overlapping reads (in the majority of cases) with the MiSeq V2 chemistry.
-This pipeline uses only the forward reads.
+This pipeline treats reads as SE

 ## Conditions
 SSU determines the file location